CIBC Aeroplan Visa Infinite Privilege vs. TD Aeroplan Visa Infinite Privilege

 How do the CIBC Aeroplan VIP and TD Aeroplan VIP compare?

-Credit cards often vary by tier level but cards in the same tier are typically quite similar, even when issued by different banks.
+Credit cards often vary by tier, but cards within the same tier are typically quite similar, even when issued by different banks.

-These cards have many of the same benefits: rental car discounts with Avis and Budget, qualifying status with Aeroplan, and Visa Infinite Privilege benefits that give you personalized access to luxury hotels, exclusive dining opportunities, and complimentary concierge services.
-You’ll also get a NEXUS fee rebate with both cards – up to $100 CAD every 48 months or 4 years.
+These cards offer many of the same benefits: rental car discounts with Avis and Budget, qualifying status with Aeroplan, and Visa Infinite Privilege benefits that give you personalized access to luxury hotels, exclusive dining opportunities, and complimentary concierge services.

 One of the few differences in benefits is flexibility in payment.
 CIBC offers Pace It, which allows you to break large purchases into installments so they're easier to pay off over time.